DataResponsibly/we-are-ai/modules/we-are-ai/_posts/2000-05-03-evaluating-ads.md

 </p><p>
 Since you have no history with Child Welfare Services and no criminal record, <b>Nicole's risk score is assessed as being low and does not result in an investigation.</b>
   </p><p>
 It is now nine years later and Nicole is 12.
-She is going through some difficult times - she has fallen in with a bad crowd and one afternoon you ground her because of bad behaviour.
+She is going through some difficult times - she has fallen in with a bad crowd and one afternoon you ground her because of bad behavior.
 Late that evening she jumps out her bedroom window and runs away to a friend's place.
 Police are concerned to see her walking alone late at night and bring her home.
   </p><p>
 You explain what has happened, but they are required to inform Child Welfare Services.
   </p><p>
 <b>The next day you receive a visit from a social worker who says that the computer tool they are using scored Nicole as being at high risk.
-This is because your new partner has a previous domestic violence investigation on his record and together with your data record in the Child Welfare Services system there is possibility of a pattern.</b></p>
+This is because your new partner has a previous domestic violence investigation on his record and together with your data record in the Child Welfare Services system there is a possibility of a pattern.</b></p>
 </div>

 <br>